 - Failure to pay tax within the prescribed time.

 - Willful failure to maintain books of accounts and records.

-The West Bengal Profession Tax law provides for prosecution for certain offences.
-Such offences are bailable with simple imprisonment, fine, or both.
-The offences include:-
+The West Bengal Profession Tax law provides for prosecution for certain offenses.
+Such offenses are bailable with simple imprisonment, fine, or both.
+The violations include:-

 - Failure to pay tax by an enrolled person.

-- Failure to furnish return by a registered employer.
+- Failure to furnish a return by a registered employer.

 - Refusal or negligence to provide information as required under the law.